laurelherting/lmh-headspace/AWS/security.md

 * What are some of the delivery options for SNS?
   * HTTP and HTTPS subscription types

-### A security group - S3
-* what comes in and is allowed, automatically goes back out

-### S3 - 11 9’s of durability
-* standard storage class
-* Glacier
-* Infrequently Accessed

 ### Network ACLs are stateful
 * To allow access on port 443: add rules allowing 443 for both both inbound AND add outbound traffic